srabya/usergrid-.net-sdk/README.md

 SDK defines a class UsergridCollection<T> in order to model collections.
 Implementation inherits from List<T> and also supports paging within the collection items.

-Please see @TODO link to EntityPagingTests.cs for example paging implementation.
+Please see [EntityPagingTests.cs][] for example paging implementation.

 ## Users and Groups
 ```